Slow Hairloss and Regrow Hair

 Prescription Medication: Several medications, including some for blood pressure, heart conditions, birth control, and depression have been shown to be hair loss causes.
 Cancer treatments like radiation therapy and chemotherapy can cause hair loss as well.

 Hair Disorders and Hair Styling: Some hair disorders and diseases such as Alopecia Areata and Trichotillomania can cause hair loss in otherwise healthy people.
 Additionally, some hairstyles and hair products can contribute to hair loss.

 In some cases, but not all, hair loss can be prevented or paused.
 Improving overall (physical and mental) health and maintaining a healthy scalp is a good place to start.
 If there is knowledge of hair loss in the family or early signs of hair loss are present, it is worthwhile to seek help.
 A Hair Loss Expert can analyze the condition of your hair under a microscope and formulate an appropriate hair loss treatment plan.
 Hair loss prevention may include at-home hair therapy monitored by a professional.

 If your hair loss is a result of medical treatments, consult with your doctor to determine if there is an alternate treatment that does not include hair loss as a side effect.
 Hair loss caused by styling habits, stress and diet can often be reversed by altering habits and opting for healthier choices.

 Due to the prevalence of hair loss, many treatment options are available.
 However, because so many varieties of hair loss exist, not all options are suitable for everyone.
-The most successful and safest solutions for hair loss include hair transplant surgery, non-surgical hair replacement, laser hair therapy and proven at-home hair therapy systems.
+The most successful and safest solutions for hair loss include non-surgical hair replacement, hair transplant surgery, laser therapy and proven at-home hair therapy systems.